compilerla/compiler.la/_jobs/software-engineer.md

 - Minimum of 3 years of full-time, paid software development experience working on production code in a team environment
 - Experience using modern, high-level programming languages such as Python or JavaScript to build web applications, API services, or similar
+- A personal and professional commitment to bring anti-racist principles into your work
 - Must be currently legally authorized to work in the United States (ie: US citizen, green card holder, etc.)

 ## Preferred Qualifications